grab/async/async/README.md

 * Asynchronous tasks with cancellations, context propagation and state.
 * Task chaining by using continuations.
+* Worker pool - spawning a fixed-size pool of workers to execute tasks in parallel.
 * Fork/join pattern - running a batch of tasks in parallel and blocking until all finish.
 * Concurrency cap pattern - running a batch of tasks concurrently with a cap on max concurrency level.
 * Throttling pattern - throttling task execution at a specified rate.